IMPORT TARIFFS - LATEST NEWS & UPDATES

 On the other hand, your business can benefit from brokerage services in a number of ways.
 Using a licensed brokerage service gives you access to experts who can confirm all legal requirements, submit documents electronically, and work with reputable sureties on your behalf.

-• Reduced overhead costs: Having an in-house broker or trying to complete the process without professional assistance comes with all kinds of additional expenses, such as specific software and industry memberships.
+• Reduced Overhead Costs: Having an in-house broker or trying to complete the process without professional assistance comes with all kinds of additional expenses, such as specific software and industry memberships.

 • Access to Electronic Data Interchange (EDI): This system makes it easy to avoid paper filing delays and works as a tracking system.
 Electronic submission is replacing paper filing which takes longer and is more prone to errors.